Tanya's Support Group

 when you joined the group, but to make or change your choices, click on

-the Subscriptions link on the left of the group website.
+the Your Groups link at the top left of the groups.io website, then click

 Message Options: Sending Messages